 A list of the known defects along with eventual bug fixes or workarounds is available in the issue tracker on GitHub (an older bug tracker is available on SourceForge).
 If you find a bug which does not appear in this list yet, please report it.
 We will try to provide a bug fix as soon as possible (usually within one or two days).

-You can also subscribe to the Gobo Eiffel mailing list and take part to the discussions or ask your questions there.
-There is another mailing list (hosted at SourceForge) for discussions about the features under development in the Git repository on GitHub.
+There is a mailing list (hosted at SourceForge) for discussions about the features under development in the Git repository on GitHub.
+You can subscribe and take part to the discussions or ask your questions there.

 Although the license allows you to do pretty much whatever you want with this software, we would be grateful to get your feedback, bug reports and/or bug fixes, improvements, etc. so that others could benefit from your work and ideas as well.
 We would also be interested in hearing about your projects and how easy (or difficult) it was to adapt this software for your specific needs.
 Thank you in advance.